Nicoloye/node_clone_d8/README.txt

 tab will appear on node pages with the word "clone".
 The -2.x branch of this module works by pre-populating the node form, rather than immediately saving a copy of the original node to the database.
-Thus, your node will not be saved until you hit "Sumit" (just like if you went to node/add/x).
+Thus, your node will not be saved until you hit "Submit" (just like if you went to node/add/x).

 This module makes reasonable checks on access permissions.
 A user cannot clone a node unless they can use the input format of that node, and unless they have